Mark Parnell: Political career

-In February 2011 Parnell condemned recent policy decisions by the state Labor government such as approval of the Mount Barker redevelopment and the renewal of the uranium exploration company Marathon Resources' right to drill in Arkaroola sanctuary.
+In February 2011 Parnell condemned policy decisions by the state Labor government such as approval of the Mount Barker redevelopment and the renewal of the uranium exploration company Marathon Resources' right to drill in Arkaroola sanctuary.
 He said "The left-right stuff doesn't really work for me anymore, there's fewer and fewer things to distinguish them [and] members are carefully watching the performance of the major parties".

 Personal life

 Parnell is married to South Australia's Guardian for Children and Young People in Care, Penny Wright.
 In 1989 they moved to Adelaide following 9 months in Europe.
 Parnell and Wright have three children, Felix, Eleanor and Mungo.

 Following Mungo's suicide at the age of 21 in September 2016, his parents used his death to raise awareness of organ donation after donating his corneas.